AdobeDocs/experience-manager-65.en/help/sites-developing/spa-ssr.md

 ## When to Use SSR {#when-to-use-ssr}

 SSR is not required on all projects.
-Althgouh AEM fully support JS SSR for SPA, Adobe does not recommend implementing it systematically for every project.
+Although AEM fully supports JS SSR for SPA, Adobe does not recommend implementing it systematically for every project.

 When deciding to implement SSR you must first estimate what additional complexity, effort, and cost adding SSR realistically represents for the project, including the long term maintenance.
 An SSR architecture should be chosen only when the added value clearly exceeds the estimated costs.